M-J-Robbins/good-email-code/content/email-code/template.md

     }
   </style>
   ```
   This is essentially a duplicate of the [meta color-scheme](#color-scheme).
-Meta is the preferred format as that should render before the CSS, but email is likely to remove meta in some cases so using both should give better support.
+At time of writing this only really works in Apple Mail which supports both methods but in the interest of future proofing I'm including both.
+There is also a potential argument to apply this to the wrapping element too.

 ## Body
   ```